 As technology continues to advance, many charities are faced with the decision of whether or not to migrate to a digital workspace.
 The benefits of migrating to cloud-based tools, such as Microsoft 365, can greatly enhance how charities function and increase productivity.
 However, many charities may struggle with the transition.
-In this blog, we will explore the process and benefits of Microsoft 365 migration for charities.
+In this guide, we cover the main challenges of Microsoft 365 migration for charities, the different migration types available, application-specific hurdles in SharePoint and OneDrive, how long migration typically takes, and how your charity can access free migration support from Microsoft.
 From understanding the initial steps to making the most of the platform, this guide will help your charity make informed decisions about moving to a digital workspace.

 Migrating your charity to Microsoft 365 or Microsoft Office 365 – the challenges and solutions